Olympics-Cycling-Dutchman Lavreysen powers to gold in men's sprint final | Sports-Games

 Olympics-Cycling-Dutchman Lavreysen powers to gold in men's sprint final

+But when Lavreysen squeezed the throttle as the bell sounded there was nothing Hoogland could do in response.
+Lavreysen's win ended Britain's Olympic domination of the men's sprints which had stretched back to the 2008 Beijing Games, although there was some consolation with Scot Jack Carlin beating Russian Denis Dmitriev in the bronze-medal race.

-Harrie Lavreysen became the first Dutchman for almost 90 years to win the Olympic track cycling sprint, as he edged out teammate Jeffrey Hoogland in a tense final on Friday.
-The 24-year-old lost the opening race of the best-of-three showdown, and Hoogland was within half the width of a wheel to become champion in the second.
+Harrie Lavreysen became the first Dutchman for almost 90 years to win the Olympic track cycling sprint, edging out team mate Jeffrey Hoogland in a tense final on Friday.
+World champion Lavreysen, 24, lost the opening race of the best-of-three showdown, and Hoogland was within half the width of a wheel of becoming champion in the second.

-The last Dutchman before Lavreysen to win the Olympic men's sprint was Jacques van Egmond in 1932.
-Flying Dutchmen Lavreysen and Hoogland had already delivered gold this week in the team sprint, beating Britain in the final.
+A cagey start to the decider by the two flying Dutchmen - who had already delivered gold this week in the team sprint - almost saw them come together as they jockeyed for prime position.
+But when Lavreysen squeezed the throttle as the bell sounded there was nothing Hoogland could do in response.

+"When I was on the track I really wanted to cheer and put my hands in the air, but I couldn't do it, I was in so much pain," Lavreysen told reporters.
+"I think we both knew we wanted to start from the front and that made us push each other to the max speed.
+The first two heats were pretty good, the third one came so quick.
+We were both really empty."

-Incredibly, that was the country's first Olympic title in men's track cycling since 1936.
-In Friday's semi-finals, Lavreysen ended Carlin's hopes of following in the wheel tracks of Chris Hoy and Jason Kenny -- Hoy having won in 2008 and Kenny in 2012 and 2016.
+On Tuesday, Lavreysen and Hoogland had together with Roy van den Berg beaten Britain the sprint final for what was the Netherlands' first Olympic title in men's track cycling since 1936.
+In Friday's individual semi-finals, Lavreysen ended Carlin's hopes of following in the wheeltracks of Chris Hoy and Jason Kenny - Hoy having won in 2008 and Kenny in 2012 and 2016.

+Hoogland had beaten Russian veteran Dmitriev, and the only question after that was which orange rocket would flash across the winning line at the Izu Velodrome.
+In a repeat of the previous two world championship finals, Hoogland had to settle settled for the runner-up place behind his compatriot.

+"I honestly had a mentally rough year because I lost worlds and worlds before to him, and (have been) fighting so hard every day to keep up with him," Hoogland said.
+"I finally closed the gap with 200m (to go), I was so strong but couldn't finish it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)